 Recursive Tuple and Varargs

-We’re continuing to observe new features of the latest release 0.34.1 of EO, and today we talk about new recursive implementation of tuple object and why we got rid of varargs in our language.
+recursive implementation of the tuple object and why we got rid of varargs in our language.

 Recursive tuple

 As it was mentioned in the previous blog post, EO is based on φ-calculus, which is a formal model that we are attempting to use as a base for object-oriented programming languages.
 There are only two fundamental entities in the calculus - objects and data.
-Object is a collection of uniquely named attributes and data is just a sequence of bytes.
+An object is a collection of uniquely named attributes and data is just a sequence of bytes.

-But the decision was made - only bytes should have a Δ attribute, so we need to remove it from other 5 objects including tuple.
-And it was a good chance to rewrite tuple in pure EO which allowed us to decrease amount of atoms.
+the other 5 objects including tuple.
+And it was a good chance to rewrite tuple in pure EO which

 So, welcome new implementation of tuple written in pure EO: